TrueLevelSA/swapbox-contracts-solidity/README.md

 - Figure out how & where to set min exchange rate settings (do we really let the user set this ... frontrunners fucking things up for us :/)

 ### Second phase (need money‽)
-- Factory and FactoryRegistry to manage contract versioning and allow for some ui niceness for swap-box-admin
+- Factory and FactoryRegistry to manage contract versioning and allow for some ui niceness for swapbox-admin
-- Nice admin interface for setup & configuration of machine in swap-box
+- Nice admin interface for setup & configuration of machine in swapbox
 - Dynamic fee structure to try to stabilize cash balances between machines
 - Remittance feature (using backend such as coins.ph).
 Will need to think about how to deal with kyc etc and varying user interfaces depending on remittance option chosen.